Word on the Street

 The King County’s Shoreline Management Substantial Development Report and Decision for the shoreline permit required for the Asphalt Plant construction was Affirmed by the State’s Shoreline Hearings Board when it was appealed by opponents of the Asphalt Plant.
 The Shoreline Hearings Board considered extensive testimony regarding many environmental concerns including impacts to ground water and surface water that could result from the project (SHB No. 22-007 – Findings of Fact, Conclusions of Law and Order – Citizens to Stop the SR-169 Asphalt Plant v.
 King County and Lakeside Industries Inc.)

 Water District 90 did pass Resolution No. 1041 in April 2018 opposing the proposed Lakeside Industries Asphalt Plant as the plant location was within the 10-year recharge area of one of the district’s wellfield.
-The attached resolution and letter (in the additional documents section) explain the district’s position.
+The linked resolution and letter explain the district’s position.
 As to the wells being shut down, It is our understanding that the well facilities of KC Water District 90 are currently not in use because of quality of the water.
 They must build a treatment plant in order to utilize the water, and at this time it is likely cheaper for them to purchase water from Seattle than to build the treatment plant.
 We do not know the depth of their well and so cannot comment on the quality of the source of the water.
 However, it is not surprising given that the city must treat the water from our Maplewood Wells before putting it into our water system.

 Follow Project